AmelieHeinrich/AmelieHeinrich/README.md

 For any job inquiries (internships, part-time, full-time offers), feel free to contact me through e-mail at amelie.heinrich.dev@gmail.com.
 I am always looking for more experience in the games industry, even more in AAA.
 I am open to work anywhere in the world, priorities going to EU countries.
 I am open to relocate in other countries if VISA sponsoring is available.

-# What are you working on?

-My current main project is [Kaleidoscope](https://github.com/Floating-Trees-Inc/Kaleidoscope), a full blown game engine made from scratch.

 # Professional experience

 ## Ubisoft (2025)